 Latest Practical CVA & Counterparty Risk Advancements

-09.00 - 10.30: Marco Bianchetti: Head of Financial Modelling & Validation, Intesa Sanpaolo, Stefano Scoleri: Iason Ltd and Sergei Kucherenko, Imperial College London
+09.00 - 10.30: Marco Bianchetti: Head of Financial Engineering & Validation, Intesa Sanpaolo, Stefano Scoleri: Lason Ltd and Sergei Kucherenko: Imperial College London

 Better Pricing and Risk Management with High Dimensional Quasi Monte Carlo

 - Quasi Monte Carlo in finance: state of the art

 - Why QMC is so good ?
 Effective dimension and global sensitivity analysis

 - Computation of prices, greeks, and risk measures

 - Performance analysis: convergence, error, stability.

 10.50 - 11.40: Matthew Dixon: Professor of Analytics, University of San Francisco

 A Fast, Portable and Robust Calibration Approach for Stochastic Volatility Models

 Frequent and robust recalibration to intraday market data reduces error in CVA pricing.
 However, the calibration of stochastic volatility (SV) models with global solvers is computationally intensive and ill-suited to latency sensitive execution platforms used for on-demand CVA pricing.
 Moreover, the use of multi-core and many-core CPUs and GPUs to accelerate the computation requires architecture dependent low level programming environments, such as CUDA, which complicate the code-base and reduce the portability.
 This talk presents a robust, fast and portable implementation approach to market implied calibration of SV models.
 By using the Xcelerit platform we show how to efficiently deploy C++ written SV models on multi-core and many-core CPU and GPUs, without the use of complex low level programming environments.